-At the dawn of the 20th century science did not enjoy a high status in Rotterdam.
+At the dawn of the 20th century, science did not enjoy a high status in Rotterdam.
 A few ‘harbour barons’, however, noticed the Dutch economy was growing and, with it, complexifying.
 They expected persons who understood the economy on a deeper level to attain better positions, faster; this was something they wished to bestow upon their sons.
-Thus the importance of scientifically-underpinned knowledge for futureproof careers was evident to them.
+Thus the importance of scientifically-underpinned knowledge for future-proof careers was evident to them.
 They themselves had acquired knowledge through years of experience in business, but they thought the learning process could happen much more effectively.
 Economics, though, was not yet taught as an independent subject in the Netherlands (even if it was elsewhere in Europe and America) and so there was no comparable school in the country.
-On account of lacking interest from the people in Rotterdam for creating such an academy, the harbour barons were dependent on themselves and a couple of like-minded business owners to create and support the school.
+On account of lacking interest from the people in Rotterdam in creating such an academy, the harbour barons were dependent on themselves and a couple of like-minded business owners to create and support the school.

 After a couple of months of preparation, on the 29th of April 1913, the ‘Vereeniging tot Oprichting eener Nederlandsche Handels-Hoogeschool’ (‘Association for the Establishment of a Dutch University for Commerce’) was founded.
 This association harboured educational functions as well as the financial responsibilities of the trust fund, to maintain the school.
 The educational institute was officially founded on November 8th, 1913, in what used to be the Doelen.
 The launching capital was over 140000 guilders.
 The first lecture was held two days later.